pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

 -   6/11: The Structure of Justification
     -   Required.
-BonJour, L. “Can Empirical Knowledge Have a Foundation?” in E:AA Alston, W. “What's Wrong with Immediate Knowledge?” separately on Sakai
+BonJour, L. “Can Empirical Knowledge Have a Foundation?” in E:AA
+	-   Alston W. “What's Wrong with Immediate Knowledge?” separately on Sakai
     -   Recommended.
 Fumerton, R. “Foundationalist Theories of Epistemic Justification”
     -   [Stanford Encyclopedia of